 Still, you may also need some customized kitty bootie made for your cat.

-To keep her indoors- where she’ll be less likely to become injured or encounter extremely hot or cold surfaces or dangerous chemicals.
-That could injure its paws.
+You may also opt to keep your cat indoors, where she’ll be less likely to become injured or encounter extremely hot or cold surfaces or dangerous chemicals.

-It would be best to feed your feline with protein-rich cat foods but stay away from low-quality cat foods that may contain preservatives and fillers.
+It would be best to feed your feline with protein-rich cat foods but stay away from low-quality cat foods containing preservatives and fillers.

 Get Professional Help

 If none of these treatments work, contact your vet immediately.

 Your veterinarian might recommend additional medications, such as antibiotics, if necessary.

 In addition, they could suggest professional grooming services to remove hairballs and mats from around your cat’s mouth.

 Should I Keep My Cat Indoors From Now On?